junaidzm13/mini-interpreter-challenge/README.md

 #### Largest value among arguments

 `max` function accepts a variable number of arguments (at least one) of numeric type.
 Returns the largest number among the provided arguments.

+Providing no arguments will result in an error.

 Providing an argument of a type other than number will result in an error.

 Example: